 - Christmas at the Zoo – Indianapolis Zoo

-- Christmas Nights of Lights – Indiana State Fairgrounds
+- Christmas Night of Lights – Indiana State Fair Grounds

 - Festival of Trees – Indiana Historical Society